box/uploaders/README.md

     'CREATED', 'STARTED', 'COMPLETE', 'ERROR'

 In normal circumstances the job should go to either complete or error fairly quickly, depending on the complexity of the model.

+# Optimization

+The Verold Uploader supports decimation and optimization during the upload process.
+This is especially useful for high-res 3D scans; using the optimization parameters you can very easily generate a version of your model that can be displayed in realtime.
+Be aware that using these optimization parameters will slow the upload process.

+For an example of how to use the optimization parameters, see the Python upload script:

+    Python/VeroldUploader.py

+You can run this as follows:

+    python VeroldUploader.py -k api_key -d 0.1 -t 50000 file.obj

+The first step of optimization is to decimate the model.
+You can speficy either -d for the decimation percentage, or -t for the maximum number of polygons.
+Models less than 20K polys load extremely fast, then up to 200K polys load pretty well.
+Beyond 200K polys, model loading gets slower, sometimes unbearably slow on lower powered client machines.